ike5/SchedulingApplication/src/project_files/Directions.md

 •  A contact name is assigned to an appointment using a drop-down menu or combo box.
 •  A custom message is displayed in the user interface with the Appointment_ID and type of appointment canceled.
 •  The Appointment_ID is auto-generated and disabled throughout the application.
-•  When adding and updating an appointment, text fields are used to record the following data: Appointment_ID, title, description, location, contact, type, start date and time, end date and time, Customer_ID, and User_ID.
+•  When adding and updating an appointment, text fields are used to record the following utils: Appointment_ID, title, description, location, contact, type, start date and time, end date and time, Customer_ID, and User_ID.
 •  All of the original appointment information is displayed on the update form in local time zone.
 •  All of the appointment fields can be updated except Appointment_ID, which must be disabled.